blab/norovirus/README.md

 ### Creating an Environment
 Create an environment to test this Nextstrain workflow.

-`mamba env create -n nextstrain-workflow -f envs/nextstrain.yaml`
+`mamba env create -n nextstrain-norovirus -f envs/nextstrain.yaml`

 Activate the environment to use the workflow.